MengpingZhang/CS6010-Project-Group4/README.md

 # CS6010-Project-Group4
-All essential materials for building project for CS6010.
+All essential materials for building project in CS6010.